Loading...

 Yes, if the kidney infection is left untreated, it leads to chronic kidney infection.
 The following risk factors regarding kidney infection include

-• Avoid Harmful Substances: Limit the use of substances that can harm the kidneys, such as NSAIDs (non-steroidal anti-inflammatory drugs), excessive alcohol, and tobacco intake.
+Limit the use of substances that can harm the kidneys.
+For example, NSAIDs (non-steroidal anti-inflammatory drugs), excessive alcohol, and tobacco intake.

 Myths and Misconceptions

-How do kidney infections relate to urinary tract infections (UTIs)?
+How do renal infections relate to urinary tract infections (UTIs)?

-A UTI is linked with the urinary tract, which includes infection in the kidneys and tubes (ureters) that connect the kidneys to the bladder.
+A UTI is linked with the urinary tract.
+It includes infection in the kidneys and tubes (ureters) that connect the kidneys to the bladder.
 Kidney infections involve the infection of only the lower urinary tract: the bladder (where urine is stored) and the urethra tube that excretes urine.

-There is much information surrounding the internet regarding kidney infection, but not all information is accurate and reliable.
-Here are some common myths and misconceptions highlighted with accurate truth about kidney infection and UTI.
+There is much information available on the internet regarding kidney infections.
+But not all information is accurate and reliable.
+Here are some common myths and misconceptions highlighted with the accurate truth about kidney infection and UTI.

 Myth 01: Only women can get a urinary tract infection.